AmerBellioum/Effectiveness-of-Delta-Hedging/README.md

 As well as increasing error accumulation, the volatility mispricing itself is amplified with longer maturity.
 Not only is volatility mispricing's impact of delta compounded over time, the volatility is mispriced to a greater extent - as seen by the volatility mispricing surface showcasing a larger deviation with time.
 As more time elapses, the volatility of the underlying is more likely to experience changes so with long-dated options, they are more likely to suffer from mispricing eventually - causing large deviations.

+These also explain the increase in standard deviation with time to maturity.
+With the errors accumulating, the hedge becomes more path-sensitive and thus exhibits larger fluctuations.
+As such, the higher standard deviation reinforces than longer-dated options experience less effective hedges.

 <p align="center">
   <img src="figures/hedge_cost_eqn.png" width="500"/>